-- 1. The household of the Eligible Property Owner must have a projected annual income at or below 80% of the median income level adjusted for family size, as determined by an eligibility assessment conducted by the Housing and Human Services Department staff.
-Additionally, the property owner must: - a.
+The household of the Eligible Property Owner must have a projected annual income at or below 80120% (140% if approved in the Local Housing Assistance Plan) of the median income level adjusted for family size, as determined by an eligibility assessment conducted by the Housing and Human Services Department staff.
+Additionally, the property owner must:

+- a.
 Have a fee simple title; or - b.
-Maintain a 99 year leasehold interest; or - c.
-Have ownership or membership in a cooperative; or - d.
-Have a Life Estate; or - e.
-Have other forms of ownership approved by the Brevard County, County Attorney's office, and - f.
-Not have any restrictions or encumbrances that would unduly restrict the good and marketable nature of the ownership interest, and
+Maintain a 99-year leasehold interest; or - c.
+Have ownership or membership in a cooperative; or d.
+Have a Life Estate; or